 During the fourth quarter of 2019, we filed a refund claim for foreign taxes previously withheld from licensees in South Korea based on court rulings in South Korea and other business factors.
-These previously-withheld foreign taxes were claimed as a foreign tax credit in the U.S. As a result of the 2019 refund claim and a planned refund claim for 2020, we recorded \$123.0 million and \$65.2 million as a noncurrent income tax receivable at December 31, 2020 and 2019, respectively, \$62.3 million and \$48.2 million as a noncurrent income tax payable at December 31, 2020 and 2019, respectively, and \$36.7 million and \$17.0 million as a reduction in deferred tax assets at December 31, 2020 and 2019, respectively.
+These previously-withheld foreign taxes were claimed as a foreign tax credit in the U.S. As a result of the 2019 refund claim and planned refund claims for 2020 and 2021, we recorded a total of \$118.1 million and \$123.0 million as a noncurrent income tax receivable at December 31, 2021 and 2020, respectively, \$63.1 million and \$62.3 million as a noncurrent income tax payable at December 31, 2021 and 2020, respectively, and \$40.6 million and \$36.7 million as a reduction in deferred tax assets at December 31, 2021 and 2020, respectively.
+Although the refund claim is subject to judicial review, we anticipate we will receive refunds in the amount recorded in the receivable.

 The need for a valuation allowance requires an assessment of both positive and negative evidence when determining whether it is more-likely-than-not that deferred tax assets are recoverable.
 Such assessment is required on a jurisdiction-by-jurisdiction basis.
 In making such assessment, significant weight is given to evidence that can be objectively verified.
-After considering both positive and negative evidence to assess the recoverability of our net deferred tax assets, we determined that it was not more-likely-than-not that we would realize our federal, certain state and certain foreign deferred tax assets given the substantial amount of tax attributes that will remain unutilized to offset reversing deferred tax liabilities as of December 31, 2020.
+After considering both positive and negative evidence to assess the recoverability of our net deferred tax assets, we determined that it was not more-likely-than-not that we would realize our federal, certain state and certain foreign deferred tax assets given the substantial amount of tax attributes that will remain unutilized to offset reversing deferred tax liabilities as of December 31, 2021.
 We intend to continue maintaining a full valuation allowance on our federal deferred tax assets until there is sufficient evidence to support the reversal of all or some portion of these allowances.
-However, given our current earnings and anticipated future earnings, we believe that there is a reasonable possibility that within the next 12 months, sufficient positive evidence may become available to allow us to reach a conclusion that a significant portion of the federal valuation allowance will no longer be needed.
-Release of the valuation allowance would result in the recognition of certain federal deferred tax assets and a decrease to income tax expense for the period the release is recorded.
+However, given our current earnings and anticipated future earnings, we believe that there is a reasonable possibility that within the next 12 months, sufficient positive evidence may become available to allow us to reach a conclusion that a significant portion of the federal valuation allowance would result in the recognition of certain federal deferred tax assets and a decrease to income tax expense for the period the release is recorded.
 However, the exact timing and amount of the valuation allowance release are subject to change based on the factors present when reevaluating both positive and negative evidence.
 Segment Operating Results

-In connection with the Mergers, we re-evaluated our reportable segments.
-We concluded that we have two reportable segments: (1) Product and (2) IP Licensing.
+We operate in two reportable segments: (1) IP Licensing and (2) Product.
 There are certain corporate overhead costs that are not allocated to these reportable segments because these operating amounts are not considered in evaluating the operating performance of our business segments.